jqno/dont-hack-the-platform-talk/slides/talk.md

 * Rating: ☠️💣

-# Compiler
+# Avoiding Checkstyle

 > Demo 7

+# Avoiding Checkstyle

+## Another use case

+Use Java 8 in Java 7 codebase

-# Compiler
+# Avoiding Checkstyle

 * `JavaCompiler` available since Java 6
-* Use Java 8 in Java 7 codebase
 * Rating: ☠️💣

-# Annotations
+# ☠️ Annotations

 # Lombok 🌶

-uses annotations
+use annotations

 to trick the Java _**compiler**_

-into doing things it shouldn't do
+into generating bytecode

+that does something else

 # Spring & Hibernate